ZKCamp/crypto-primitives-assignment-1/README.md

     git checkout -b my-name
     ```

--   Make changes to the [main.py](main.py) file - `src/`
+-   Make changes to the [main.py](main.py) file

 -   Run the [main.py](main.py) file.
 This is required to populate the [solution.csv](solution.csv) file
     ```
     python3 main.py
     ```

--   Create a pull request from your branch to the main branch of original repo to run the github workflow.
+-   Create a pull request from your branch to the main branch of the repo to run the github workflow.